By the llamas, over the river, next to the springs, through the woods and then back to the sugar house

 Sap to Syrup Come view maple syrup made keeping with old traditions using new technology.
 The tour includes a hike through our farm approximately 1/4 mile into woods where the trees are tapped, plumbed and the collection tanks are.
 Hear about the history, weather relationship and heritage of sugaring.
 View natural FDA certified springs and visit with our furry llama friends.
 Thanks to our incredible supporters over the years, in January 2007, the tour paths were improved!
 Hopefully this will help eliminate much of the mud that we experience every spring with the freezing and thawing temperatures.

-We invite groups of any age.
-There is a $50 minimum for weekday tours.
-Tours can be scheduled Monday through Friday at a convenient time.
-Price per person is $6.00.
-Included is a taste of maple sap (when available) and syrup.
-Alternate rain dates can be arraigned if foul weather dominates.
-Please call or e-mail us to book your time and date as soon as possible.
+Schools, scouts, groups Please call or e-mail us to book your time and date as soon as possible.
 Everyone should dress appropriately for the weather.
 Especially boots!!
 The evaporator may or may not be running depending on sap availability.
 Please bring enough chaperones to supervise children.
 Children may not be left unattended.

 Our gift shop has packaged syrup, sugar, candy, collectibles and tree taps.
 Patronage is appreciated to help support our farm.